 Wet rot in timber can cause issues with the structure of a property making it essential that you identify signs of wet rot before further damage is done.
 If you notice the following you may have a wet rot problem:

-We are long term members of the Property Care Association and Trust Mark and offer a 30 year guarantee with all our rot treatments.
-Call us free on 0800 0121 437 to discuss our professional treatments for rot.
-You can also book a survey appointment online if you wish a trained surveyor to determine if you have rot issues.
+We are long term members of the Property Care Association and Trust Mark and offer a 30-year guarantee with all our rot treatments.
+To get in touch with our team or to arrange a thorough rot survey on your property, give us a call on 0800 0121 437 to discuss professional rot treatment.
+You can also request a survey appointment online if you wish a trained surveyor to determine if you have rot issues.

 Professional dry rot treatment including thorough inspection from qualified surveyors & treatments with a 30 year guarantee.